tile-dev/tile-dev.github.io/docs/dev/projects.md

 Tile projects are configured via a single Python script called `config.py`.

-We use python even for configuration, over formats like `yaml`, as we cna make use of standard Python constructs to make the configuration more readable.
+We use Python for configuration over formats like `yaml`, to make use of standard Python constructs resulting in a more readable configuration.

-The Tile configuration is a single Python object that describes the Tile Project, this is comprised from multiple containing objects that describes how each subsystem works.
+The Tile configuration is a single Python object that describes the Tile Project, this is composed from multiple containing objects that describes how each subsystem works.

-An example `config.py` is as below:
+An example `config.py` is as follows:

 ```python
 from tile.package import Package